SiddharthShyniben/community-health/templates/README.md

 Contact
 =======

-Show them how they can _personally_ contact you
+Show them how they can _personally_ contact you.
 -->
 ## Contact